diatomsRcool/checklists/README.md

 make_wkstring.py - This code makes wkt strings for every polygon in low_res_countries.json.
 These are the wkt strings used by checklists_script_gen.sh

+meta.xml - This is a file that describes the contents of the DwC-A. It must be included in the archive.
+You should not have to change this.

 parent_dict.p - This dictionary is for looking up a parent for any taxon.
 The taxon is the key and its parent is the value.
 It is created by make_taxon_dict.py and Build_Taxon.ipynb.
 This dictionary is redone for every country.

 polygon_dict.p - This dictionary allows looking up a polygon by the corresponding country's geonames id.
 It was created by make_country_dict.py